Arizona Real Estate Disputesglfadmin2022-04-20T09:36:11-07:00

 Do you have an Arizona land or real estate dispute?
-When there are conflicting claims to Arizona real property or to an interest in real property (such as boundary or an easement) we may be able to help.
+When there are conflicting claims to Arizona real property (such as boundary or an easement) we may be able to help.
 A lawsuit to “quiet title” and/or to “partition” the land will settle disputes over who owns what interest in the land.
 A Quiet Title lawsuit (or, “action”) seeks to obtain a judicial declaration of the ownership and interests in the real property (including any buildings constructed on the land).
-A Partition lawsuit seeks to divide the land (if it can be split) or to force a sale of the land and divide the proceeds of sale.
+A Partition lawsuit divides the land (if it can be split) or forces a sale of the land and divides the proceeds of the sale.

-Attorney’s fees can be awarded in a Quiet Title lawsuit to the person seeking to quiet title, pursuant to an Arizona statute, if the defendant is given a proper opportunity to acknowledge that the defendant has no interest in the property and if the defendant fails to do so within a specific time period.
+Attorney’s fees can be awarded in a Quiet Title lawsuit to the person seeking to quiet title if the defendant is given a proper opportunity to acknowledge that the defendant has no interest in the property and if the defendant fails to do so within a specific time period.

 A Quiet Title action is not something that can be done by filling out a few forms.
 Quiet Title lawsuits in Arizona must be filed in the County Seat of the County where the land is located.
 It is much more complicated than filling out a few forms.
 It requires the skill, education, training and experience of a qualified attorney skilled in both real estate law and in litigation.
 A Quiet Title action is a lawsuit.
 Thus, all of the factors applicable to lawsuits, and all of the complexities, also apply to Quiet Title actions.

-Legal fees for a Quiet Title lawsuits depend on a number of factors including: 1) whether lawsuit is contested or uncontested; 2) number of plaintiffs; 3) number of defendants; 4) whether all defendants can be located for personal service of process; 5) whether all defendants live in Arizona, the United States of America or elsewhere; 6) and, what issues appear in the “Litigation Guaranty.”
+Legal fees for a Quiet Title lawsuit depend on a number of factors including 1) whether a lawsuit is contested or uncontested; 2) the number of plaintiffs; 3) the number of defendants; 4) whether all defendants can be located for personal service of process; 5) whether all defendants live in Arizona, the United States of America or elsewhere; 6) and, what issues appear in the “Litigation Guaranty.”